 Political turmoil aside, Myanmar’s manufacturing industry has been heavily impacted by the pandemic, with many working families struggling to get by.
 Child labour is likely to increase significantly, and young people are being increasingly pushed into unregulated, opaque work settings.
 Learn how we can support you in Myanmar.Read More

 Today, 2.3% of Sri Lanka's 4.5 million children are actively working, with half of them involved in child labour, and a portion engaging in the worst forms of child labour.
-The current economic crisis is causing major challenges on all levels including access to adequate nutrition, medicine, fuel and education.Read More
+The ongoing economic crisis is compounding significant challenges across various aspects, including limited access to sufficient nutrition, healthcare, fuel, and education.Read More

-Seasonal, migrant workers and their children face many challenges in Turkey’s agriculture sector including lack of access to education, social protection and healthcare, and childcare.
+Seasonal, migrant workers and their children face many challenges in Turkiye’s agriculture sector including lack of access to education, social protection and healthcare, and childcare.
 Child labour and young workers engaged in hazardous work is common.
 Challenges also exist in responsibly managing refugees and ensuring family-friendly supply chains, especially in lower tiers.
 Learn how we can support you in Turkiye.Read More

-With accelerating urban migration in Vietnam, the number of children being left behind is increasing.
-For parent workers that live with their children, a lack of childcare provision and/or inadequate childcare is a major concern.
-A lack of decent work opportunities for young workers and continued prevalence of child labour – particularly in lower tiers, agricultural settings and informal sectors, are also ongoing challenges.
-Learn how we can support you in Vietnam.Read More
+With urban migration on the rise in Vietnam, more children are being left behind.
+Parent workers living with their children face a lack of childcare services, while inadequate employment opportunities for young workers and the persistence of child labor in lower tiers, agriculture, and informal sectors remain ongoing challenges.
+Discover how we can assist in Vietnam.Read More

 Our collaboration with The Centre [formerly CCR CSR] enables us to bear more responsibility for the wellbeing of the people who work in our purchasing chain and their families, by ensuring children are taken care of while the parents are at work in the summer.